eljojo/faircamp-fork/README.md

 > [1] https://en.wikipedia.org/wiki/ISO_4217
 download_price: RUB 700+

+> This can be used to disable downloading (both free & paid) for specific releases (when it has been enabled in a manifest above in the hierarchy)
+> (This overrides download_price & free_download and in practice would not be used along side these in the same manifest) disable_download

 > This enables downloading of (a) release(s) unconditionally without mention of financial recompensation (by default only streaming is enabled)
-> (Note that in practice this overrides download_price - it is shown in the same manifest here for the sake of showing the option) free_download
+> (This overrides download_price & disable_download and in practice would not be used along side these in the same manifest) free_download

 > Sets the encoding quality of the files people hear when listening in the browser (standard or transparent).